 But as with all vaccines, some people should not get this immunization.
 Ask your healthcare

 When to call the healthcare provider

-Call your doctor if you have shortness of breath, a persistent cough, or a cough that produces lots of phlegm.
+Call your doctor if you have shortness of breath, a persistent cough, a cough that

 Living with pneumoconiosis

 Pneumoconiosis is a chronic, long-term, lung disease.
 Learn as much as you can about

 Get a flu shot every year to help protect your lungs and ask your doctor about getting

 Stop smoking and stay away from secondhand smoke.

 Ask your doctor if a pulmonary rehabilitation program could help you.